otrv4/otrv4/otrv4.md

    correctly setup the double ratchet mechanism:
    * In the case that she immediately receives a data message that advertizes the new public keys from Bob:
-     * Follows what is defined on the
+     * Follows what is defined in the
        [Inmediately receiving a data message](#inmediately-receiving-a-data-message)
        section.
 Note that he will start by using the derived and decided `chain_key_r[i][k]`.
      * After receiving a data message and when she wants to send a new data message, she will follow the
        [When you send a data message](#when-you-send-a-data-message) section.
-       Note that she will perform a new DH ratchet.
+       Note that she will perform a new DH ratchet, using her already derived `root_key[i]`.
+Upon receiving this data message, Bob will perform a new DH ratchet as well, using his already derived `root_key[i]`

 #### Prekey message